friedolinfoerder/wp-activerecord/README.md

 Usage
 -----

 You can use the library in your plugin or directly in your `functions.php` file.
-All you have to do is to require the `ActiveRecord` class and add your model classes (e.g. `Slideshow`):
+All you have to do is to require the `ActiveRecord` class and define your model classes (e.g. `Slideshow`):

 ```php
 require 'wp-activerecord/ActiveRecord.php';